 After changing Min, Max or the number of bins in the histogram, click on the Update Display button to update the histogram.
 If you wish to set the current values as the default values, click on the Set Defaults button.
 To reload the default values at a later date, click on the Get Defaults button.

 The Print Graph button enables the displayed histogram to be printed for further inspection and comparison.
-An example Print Histogram window was shown time individual frame is below.
+An example Print Histogram window was shown previously in this section.